Bricktech2000/Notes/Notes/Notes a61f38520e91467e8d968fa8795f3b5a/Notes 797754650f904ea69294e3a146c4d48f/Procrastination 92930901db2e4ab7974412ec59c76ca2.md

 *it isn’t a problem; it’s a solution* —  [https://youtu.be/DMw8G3RPWrQ?t=9715](https://youtu.be/DMw8G3RPWrQ?t=9715)

+procrastination is an umbrella term, an emergent phenomenon that’s based on all kinds of different processes — [https://youtu.be/DMw8G3RPWrQ?t=2653](https://youtu.be/DMw8G3RPWrQ?t=2653)

 ### example

 our brain has a circuit that tries to figure out how to be efficient. however, perfection is almost never the most energy-efficient solution to a problem.